boazbk/crypto/lec_05_prf-from-prg.md

 This kind of attack, where Eve _chooses_ the message she wants to be encrypted is called a _chosen plaintext attack_.
 You might think that we are already covering this with our current definition that requires security _for every_  pair of messages and so in particular this pair could chosen by Eve.
 However, in the case of multiple messages, we would want to allow Eve to be able to choose $m_2$ _after_ she saw the encryption of $m_1$.

-All that leads us to the following definition, which is a strenghtening of our definition of computational security:
+All that leads us to the following definition, which is a strengthening of our definition of computational security:

 > # {.definition title="Chosen Plaintext Attack (CPA) secure encryption" #cpasecuredef}
 An encryption scheme $(E,D)$ is _secure against chosen plaintext attack (CPA secure)_ if for every polynomial time $Eve$, Eve wins with probability at most $1/2+negl(n)$ in the game defined below: